paulinavonstackelberg/ValidatingMIRegularized/README.md

 ## Contents

-This repository is split into several folders.
+This repository is split into several folders, organized following the sequence of steps taken in conducting this study.

-1) `Analysis`: contains the script needed to generate the tables.
+1) `Functions_simulation`: contains all functions (& corresponding descriptions) needed to replicate this study.
+Here, you can also find brief instructions how to run this simulation study.
 2) `Datasets`: contains the N=50000 datasets generated for the current study as well as the two missingness patterns.
-3) `Documents`: contains the ethical review document and the thesis manuscript (& corresponding TeX files).
+3) `Analysis`: contains the script needed to generate the tables, as well as the script used to generate plots.
-4) `Functions_simulation`: contains all functions (& corresponding descriptions) needed to replicate this study.
-Here, you can also find brief instructions how to run this simulation study.
+4) `Results`: contains the results obtained in this simulation study.
-5) `Results`: contains the results obtained in this simulation study.
+5) `Documents`: contains the ethical review document and the thesis manuscript (& corresponding TeX files).
 6) `Supplementary_figures`: contains the supplementary figures for all conditions.
 Here, you can find the PDF [`Supplementary_file`](https://github.com/paulinavonstackelberg/ValidatingMIRegularized/blob/main/Supplementary_figures/Supplementary_file.pdf) which is referred to in the manuscript (S1, S2).

 ## Software requirements